 (2) The program shall maintain evidence of student

-receipt of the criteria regarding eligibility for licensure, as specifically
+receipt of the Board's license eligibility information as specifically

 outlined in subsection (c) of this section.

 (3) It is the responsibility of the program and the

 nursing faculty to define and enforce nursing student policies.